kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 <tr><td>
 <img src="img/pressure_piston.png" style="width:auto; height: auto;">
 </td><td>
 A cylinder containing a liquid with a movable piston supports a load of $200~\N$.
-What is the pressure in the liquid under the piston of area $2500~\mm^2$.
-Neglect the weight of the piston.
+The piston has an area of $2500~\mm^2$ and is of negligible weight.
+What is the pressure in the liquid?
 </td></tr></table>

 <hr>

-Here is my solution
+We assume that the fluid under the piston is uniformly supporting the load.
+From the second principle above
 </div>

 ## Compressibility